youwen5/web/routes/+tools.typ

 #show: html-shim.with(
   date: datetime(day: 25, year: 2025, month: 5),
-  title: "How I do my computing",
+  title: "Tools, software, etc.",
   meta-description: "How Youwen does his computing.", )

-These are all the tools I use for hacking and computing on a daily basis, as of the date above.
+These are all the tools I use for hacking and tinkering on a daily basis, as of the date above.
+By keeping an explicit list, I try to critically assess my usage of any tool.
+The less reliant I am on software and computers, the better #footnote[ For example, I explicitly choose not to use a calendar program, except to set reminders for extremely important events.
+Meticulously organizing your life with a Google Calendar---you’re literally ceding control to the machine.

-*Software:*
+].

+= Software

+*Core:*

 #table(
   columns: 2,